khoai23/exam_builder/data/lessons/math.md

 ##### Gah, so much text.
 Give me a shortened version.

-###### Where's my please?<br>Anyway.
+###### Where's my "please"?<br>Anyway.
 Arithmetic is when you count, Algebra is when you do funny things around the = sign, Calculus is when you draw graphs, Discrete is when you count a lot, Statistics is when you make up stuff, and Geometry is what you doodle.

 ##### Right, so I want to learn {whatever area}.
 How to proceed?

 ###### Click the link at the area name.

-##### Just so you know, I already hate this stuff.
+##### I'm surprised that you can make me hate math this much.

 ###### Then perhaps you might want to take this to your parents.
-They are likely to bankroll you to a real, qualified, nice teacher, as long as you legitimately want to learn.<br>If you just want to not learn, well, tough luck and well deserved.
+They are likely to bankroll you to a real, qualified, nice teacher, as long as you legitimately want to learn.<br>If you just want not to, well, tough luck and well deserved.

-##### Anything you can offer to alleviate the headache?
+##### Will this become more interesting?
+It's really dull right now.

 ###### Go a little further.
 This will get less dry & more "neat" as time went on.
 As I said at the start, all of them are mere expression of the same thing - logic.
 They will find their way back to each other.

+##### The lack of professionalism kinda bother me..

+###### Pity.
+Please head down to the suggestion box in our office and make your observation heard.
+Don't mind the shredding sound.

-##### Okay, anything extra that we should have known?
+##### Okay, anything extra that I should know?

 ## Independent resources

 One thing I cannot recommend enough is the book of G.Polya, **Mathematics and Plausible Reasoning** ([English](https://drive.google.com/file/d/1kdD6eU1vXDPhZi5rcEBtAdZj47zkVNQM/view?usp=drive_link), [Vietnamese](https://drive.google.com/file/d/12NUBqFsvP1jWjzmsLigY3zcSQn4A3_pk/view?usp=sharing)).
-It was the one that showed me how math actually was done throughout history - observation, postulation, and verification - in its endless search for the truth behind nature.
+It was the one that showed me how math actually was done throughout history - observation, postulation, and verification.